SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud-pricing.md

 Subscribing to a paid plan on SonarCloud allows you to analyze unlimited private projects.
 You can make your code visible by members of your organization only.

-You can activate the paid plan on the "Administration > Billing" page of your organization.

 ## How is SonarCloud priced?

 SonarCloud is priced on a monthly basis per lines of code.
 You pay up front for a maximum number of lines of code to be analyzed in your organization.